 Botanist Alan Esler, a specialist on weeds, claims that Auckland has more wild exotic plants than anywhere in the world: there are more than 600 species.
 Some species escaped quarantine measures at Auckland’s port.
 The favourable climate and lack of native competitors mean they can soon get established.

 Aside from bats and marine mammals, the dominant native animals in the region were birds.
-These included forest dwellers such as kōkako, kiwi, moa, and shore birds like godwits, wrybills and oystercatchers.
+These included forest dwellers such as kōkako, kiwi and moa, and shore birds like godwits, wrybills and oystercatchers.

-However, protected island areas act as sanctuaries for some rare species – for instance Little Barrier Island (Hauturu) is home to tuatara and North Island brown kiwi.
+Protected island areas act as sanctuaries for some rare species – for instance, Little Barrier Island (Hauturu) is home to tuatara and North Island brown kiwi.
 The Muriwai gannet colony is the most accessible in New Zealand, and attracts a million visitors a year.
 The Department of Conservation is protecting kōkako in the Hūnua Ranges, and there are five marine reserves in the Auckland region: Cape Rodney–Ōkakari Point, Long Bay–Ōkura, Motu Manawa (Pollen Island), Te Matuku and Tawharanui.